Abdullah-Alshabi/DrCoffeeCup/README.md

 # DrCoffeeCup Project ☕️

-A coffee shop management system that allows customers to select different coffee types, choose cup sizes, add additives, and calculate the total price of their coffee.
+DrCoffeeCup is a coffee shop management system that allows customers to select different coffee types, choose cup sizes, add additives, and calculate the total price of their coffee.
 The system also includes a feature to track the number of coffee cups sold.

 ## Features ✨